EmelyanovI/EmelyanovI/README.md

 I fell in love with frontend development and am now actively studying it.
 I will be glad to cooperate.

-* 🌍  I'm based in Perm and Ekaterenburg
+* 🌍  I'm based in Perm, Russia
 * 🖥️  See my portfolio at [Igor' Emelyanov Frontend Developer](http://emelyanovi.github.io/portfolio/)
 * ✉️  You can contact me at [Email](mailto:dev.emelyanovii@gmail.com)
 * 🚀  I'm currently working on [Metrika Interior Design Studio](https://emelyanovi.github.io/metrika/)